GeoStat-Framework/PyKrige/README.rst

 of the spatial coordinates that define the drift(s).
 The package includes a module that contains functions that should be useful in working with ASCII grid files (`*.asc`).

-See the documentation at `http://pykrige.readthedocs.io/ <http://pykrige.readthedocs.io/>`_ for more details.
+See the documentation at `http://pykrige.readthedocs.io/ <http://pykrige.readthedocs.io/>`_
+for more details and examples.

 Installation
 ^^^^^^^^^^^^